appcircleio/appcircle-docusaurus/docs/enterprise-app-store/index.md

 #### Is my app store accessible from desktop web?

 Yes.
-Desktop users can access your app store and view the available apps through your store's URL.
+Desktop users can access your app portal and view the available apps through your store's URL.
 To install and run an app, you need to open the store from a mobile device.
-Desktop website will display a QR code next to your store to pen the page from mobile devices easily.
+Desktop website will display a QR code next to your portal to pen the page from mobile devices easily.

 #### How can I create an Enterprise Distribution Certificate on iOS?

 You have to be enrolled on [Apple Enterprise Developer Program](https://developer.apple.com/programs/enterprise/) ($299/year).
 You can alternatively use Ad Hoc certificates if you aren'a a member of the Enterprise Developer program (see question below).

-#### Can I distribute apps signed with Ad Hoc / App Store Provisioning Profile from my Store?
+#### Can I distribute apps signed with Ad Hoc / App Store Provisioning Profile from my Portal?

 You can distribute apps that are signed with an Ad Hoc certificate (iOS).
 Please note that your users' device identifiers must be added to Apple Developer Portal and should be included in the provisioning profile used in signing the build.
 Apps signed with App Store certificates can't be distributed.